 - Your CAC PIN is locked after too many attempts

-- You need new drivers that require administrator installation
+- You need new drivers requiring administrator installation

-- The reader works but specific DoD websites still reject authentication
+- Reader works but specific DoD websites still reject authentication

 Preventing Future Issues

-Keep your CAC reader working reliably with these habits:
+Keep your CAC reader working with these habits:

-- Remove your card properly—don’t yank it out while the light is blinking
+- Remove your card properly—don’t yank it out while the light blinks

-- Keep the reader contacts clean with compressed air
+- Keep reader contacts clean with compressed air

 - Store your CAC in a protective sleeve when not in use